helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

-# Helidon Data JDBC Imperative using MySQL Database
+# Helidon Data JDBC Imperative with MySQL

-This example demonstrates imperative use of the Helidon Data JDBC provider with MySQL.
-It is the imperative counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.
+This example shows how to execute MySQL statements directly with the Helidon Data `JdbcClient`.
+Application code creates each statement, binds its positional parameters, selects a mapper, and invokes the terminal operation.

 `Main` constructs a standalone `JdbcClient` from the MySQL connection properties in `application.yaml` and passes it to `PokemonService`, which owns the imperative HTTP handlers and JDBC operations.
 MySQL Connector/J supplies the JDBC driver.
 The application does not publish this client in the Service Registry.

+Use this example when you want JDBC operations to remain explicit in application code.
+To generate implementations from annotated repository interfaces, see the [declarative MySQL example](../../../declarative/data-jdbc/mysql).

+## What the Example Demonstrates

-The sample demonstrates:
+The application covers:

 - list, optional, scalar, insert, update, and delete JDBC operations;
 - positional parameter binding, including binding one value to multiple positions;
 - mapping joined rows to a `Pokemon` containing a nested `Type`;
-- selecting either the normal or alternate row mapper;
+- selecting either the standard or explicit row mapper;
 - retrieving a MySQL-generated identifier; and
-- looking up a type and inserting a Pokemon through separate JDBC operations.
+- looking up a type before inserting or updating a Pokemon through separate JDBC operations.

-## Client Construction
+## Client Construction and Transaction Behavior

 The example uses the public builder with direct connection properties: